 Julia’s tips for her reviewing style: She never gives away the plot; She is kind; She picks out the main themes; She uses quotes from the novel; She gives her opinion on the characters; She gives her overall opinion on the book.

 “My favourite genre is Christian fiction as there is nothing in it to offend.
 I enjoy mass market too: mysteries, thrillers, romance, Amish, suspense, detective, WWI, WWII, Holocaust, cat books… quite a wide range.
 I prefer the action set from 1850 onwards.
 And I will read the occasional nonfiction book too.”

 So, now you know one way of increasing book reviews – go register with Book Gobbler now!
-Click this link.Follow Me Here On Social Media or BookBub
+Click this link.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub